um-grex/grex-docs/content/english/friends/localit/_index.md

 ## Resources provided by UManitoba IST
 ---

-["Information Services and Technology Service Catalogue"](https://umanitoba.ca/information-services-technology/research-computing) provides a number of services related to Administrative IT, Teaching, and Research Computing as well.
-The page refers to all Research Computing offerings includging Grex.
+["Information Services and Technology Service Catalogue"](https://umanitoba.ca/information-services-technology/research-computing) provides a few services related to Administrative IT, Teaching, and Research Computing as well.
+The page refers to all Research Computing offerings including Grex.

 ## Resources provided by UManitoba Libraries
 ---